Parks in the Municipality of Port Hope are officially opened on the first Monday in May (weather permitting) and close the first Monday in October.

 The park is located across from the Ruth Clarke Activity Centre at 81 Mill Street South.

-Restoration work on the Port Hope War Memorial (Memorial Park) and the Port Hope Dieppe Memorial (Wakely Gardens) has now been complete and Remembrance Day service planning is underway for November 11.
+Restoration work on the Port Hope War Memorial (Memorial Park) and the Port Hope Dieppe Memorial (Wakely Gardens) is now complete.
 This project was funded in part by the Federal Government, Commemorative Partnership Program- Veterans Affairs.

 Illegal dumping activities have been problematic throughout the Municipality– particularly in municipal parks and on our trails.
 Staff has estimated that between 50 –75% of the waste being collected is a result of residential waste being placed in or beside parks containers.